Package Documentation Sites with pkgdown

 Introduction

-When you publish an R package on CRAN, users need a way to explore your functions, understand how to use them, and learn about new features. pkgdown solves this by generating a beautiful, static HTML documentation site from your package’s existing documentation files.
+When you publish an R package on CRAN, users need a way to explore your functions, understand how to use them, and learn about new features. pkgdown solves this by generating a beautiful, static HTML package documentation site from your existing R documentation files.
+It reads your roxygen2 comments, vignettes, and NEWS file and turns them into a searchable, linked website that makes your package accessible to users who may never open an R console.

 This guide walks you through setting up pkgdown, configuring your site, and deploying it automatically with GitHub Pages.
 By the end, you’ll have a professional documentation site hosted and automatically updated whenever you push changes to your package.